jharwell/libra/docs/design/cli.rst

 -------------------------------

 ``libra ci``
-  Maps directly to ``cmake --workflow --preset ci``.
-The CI pipeline is a fixed sequence (configure → build → test) that a workflow preset expresses exactly. ``CMakePresets.json`` ships a ``ci`` workflow preset; the CLI invokes it.

-``libra test`` (implicit build)
-  When the preset's build directory does not exist, ``libra test`` must configure and build before testing.
-If a workflow preset exists with the same name as the configure preset, ``libra test`` uses ``cmake --workflow --preset <n>`` for this cold-start path.
-If no workflow preset exists, it falls back to sequencing the individual steps itself.
+  Checks whether a workflow preset named ``<n>`` exists in either preset file.
+If found, delegates entirely to ``cmake --workflow --preset <n>``.
+  If absent, falls back to sequencing individual cmake/ctest invocations and emits a warning suggesting the workflow preset be added.

 When workflow presets are not used
 -----------------------------------